Research initiative harnesses linked government data to improve children’s services

 ADR UK (Administrative Data Research UK) has today (31 July 2019) announced that it is working with the Office for National Statistics (ONS) and the Department for Education (DfE) to link and anonymise data from the 2011 Census with education data about England for research purposes.

-Around two million attainment records from an extract of the National Pupil Database, which includes KS4 and KS5 qualifications, have been matched to the Census data, producing a significant sample size for analysis.
+Around two million attainment records from a bespoke extract of DfE data named the All Education Dataset for England (AEDE), which includes KS4 and KS5 qualifications, have been matched to Census data, producing a significant sample size for analysis.

 This innovative new data linkage will enable researchers to develop a more comprehensive understanding of how household characteristics shape children’s outcomes, to give policymakers valuable evidence for developing services that work better for children.